 Expulsion is the legal termination of a student's privilege to attend school.
 Under Wisconsin state law, that student is required to attend another school until he/she reaches eighteen years of age or when his/her high school class graduates.
-Only the principal in conjunction with the school board has the right to expel a student.
+The principal and pastor(s) may recommend expulsion to the school board.
 Official transcripts will be released only after all outstanding financial obligations (tuition, meal payments, library fines, etc.) have been met by the tuition student's parents/guardians and all school property has been returned.
 Any student expelled or withdrawn may not be on school property or be present at school functions without the permission of the principal.
-At the discretion of the school administration, a student may be expelled on any day.